patricksavalle/dynamic_link/README.md

         {link_description}
         {link_url}
         {link_image}
-        {link_domain}
         {/if}
     {/exp:dynamic_link}

+Set the caching time-to-live in sec. with "cache_ttl".
+Bypass (and clear) the caching using -1.
+No parameters means 24hr default.

+    {exp:dynamic_link url="..." cache_ttl="600"}

-Use this to encode an link (neede when the URL is part of your own URL segments)
+Use this to encode an link (needed when the URL is part of your own URL segments)

     {exp:dynamic_link:encode url="..."}